 Data Preparation

 Calculations.
 The perceived controllability score will be calculated by subtracting the perceived controllability rating at the end of the loss-of-control task (scale 0-100) from the perceived controllability rating at the beginning of the task (scale 0-100).
 A higher score will indicate a higher decrease in perceived controllability over threat, reflecting a greater experience of uncontrollability.
-To calculate the change in sAA and blood pressure during the loss-of-control task, we will subtract the sAA level, diastolic blood pressure, and systolic blood pressure at the start of the task from the sAA level, diastolic blood pressure, and systolic blood pressure at the end of the task, respectively.

 Assumption Violations.
 Greenhouse-Geisser and Huynh-Feldt corrections will be applied in case of violations of sphericity in rmANOVAs.
 If the normality assumption is violated, the Mann-Whitney U test will be used as a non-parametric alternative to ANOVA, while the Friedman test will serve as a non-parametric alternative to rmANOVA.
 We will conduct a Pearson's correlation test if the data used in the correlation analyses are normally distributed.
 Spearman's correlation will be calculated if the data do not meet the normality assumption.